 Sightseeing options with your dog on the Sunshine Coast aren’t just limited to visiting the beaches, although it’s easy to spend most of your holiday doing just that.
 Consider some of these other dog-friendly ideas.

 One of the prettiest spots on the Sunshine Coast is the Noosa River, along which the towns of Noosa Heads, Noosaville and Tewantin are located.
-It’s highly recommended to get out onto the river.
+I highly recommended getting out onto the river.

-The easiest way to get on the Noosa River, if you have a smaller dog, is by taking the Noosa Ferry.
-Dogs are allowed on the Noosa Ferry as long as they can sit on your lap (but not on the sunset cruises).
+The easiest way to get on the Noosa River, especially if you have a smaller dog, is by taking the Noosa Ferry.
+Dogs are allowed on the Noosa Ferry, except for the sunset cruises, but only if they’re small enough to fit on your lap if the ferry is busy.
 There’s no extra charge for pups and no muzzles are required.
 It’s a beautiful trip sitting in the sunshine on the open-air top deck.

 The ferry runs approximately every half an hour between Tewantin and Noosa Heads.
 It’s $28 for an all day pass along the entire length (or $22 if bought after 1pm), or $16.50 return between Noosaville and Noosa Heads.
 There’s also additional ticket options.